Dimtemp/AzureDataFactory/lab-41-copyactivity.md

 1. In the ADF resource group, select your **adlsxxxxx** Azure Storage Account to open it.

-1. Click containers, click the **logs** container and check to see your file was written as expected.
+1. Click containers.
+Click the **logs** container, click the output folder and check to see your file was written as expected.